-The paratransit program provided approximately 174,149 trips last year (FY23) for people who cannot use our regular route system.
-Call-A-Bus continues to see a steady increase in ridership month over month.
-In FY24 paratransit ridership is up 16.0% compared to FY23 (April-Feb).
+Our paratransit program provided approximately 174,149 trips last year (FY2022-23) for people who cannot use our regular route system.
+We have exceeded pre-pandemic ridership and Call-A-Bus continues to see a steady increase in ridership month over month.
+In FY24 paratransit ridership is up 26% compared to FY2022-23 (April-October).